snyk/driftctl/README.md

 To learn more about compiling driftctl and contributing, please refer to the [contribution guidelines](.github/CONTRIBUTING.md) and [contributing guide](doc/contributing/README.md) for technical details.

+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification and is brought to you by these [awesome contributors](CONTRIBUTORS.md).

 Build with ❤️️ from 🇫🇷 🇯🇵 🇬🇷